cciw-uk/data-protection/01 Decisions and actions document.rst

   design processes that make the most of this.
 For the most part people should be protected from the need to have sensitive data on their own devices.

+* For this reason, a large part of the responsibility for understanding and implementing GDPR will fall to the webmaster.

+* Website-related security and data protection policies will, as far as possible, be woven into the web developer documentation, which forms part of the source code, and not be a separate document.
+This is because a good approach to data protection forms an integral part of how the web developers need to build the website software.

 * We will minimise the amount of "downloading" of sensitive data that can be done on the website.